beermedlar/go-wsl2-host/README.md

 > As of v0.2.0, I've dropped support for `windows.local`, if this was important let me know and I can add it back in.

-> Unable to enter your username?
-Having trouble starting the service?
-See [issue #10](https://github.com/shayne/go-wsl2-host/issues/10#issuecomment-562631992)

 A workaround for accessing the WSL2 VM from the Windows host.

 This program installs as a service and runs under the local user account.
 It automatically updates your Windows hosts file with the WSL2 VM's IP address.